 Cloud Run service being invoked.
 If you are using the service created

 python-grpc-bookstore-serveras this value.

-ESP_PROJECT_NUMBERwith the project number of the project that you created for ESPv2 Beta.
-One way to find this is to go to the IAM console and find the Default compute service account, which is the service account used in the `member` flag.
+- Replace ESP_PROJECT_NUMBER with the project number of the project that you created for ESPv2 Beta.
+One way to find this is to go to the IAM page in the Cloud Console and find the Default compute service account, which is the service account used in the `member` flag.

 gcloud run services add-iam-policy-binding BACKEND_SERVICE_NAME \ --member "serviceAccount:ESP_PROJECT_NUMBERfirstname.lastname@example.org" \ --role "roles/run.invoker" \ --platform managed \ --project BACKEND_PROJECT_ID

-For more information, see Managing Access via Cloud IAM.
+For more information, see Managing access using IAM.